ScottLogic/blog/_posts/2024-03-23-message_types.md

 State messages can be used in lots of scenarios but are a necessity when going towards an event sourcing route with the event log as the source of truth rather than a database.

 I've found in practice that the difference between state and events can be a bit greyer than suggested so far.
-You may encounter half way solutions where an event has some commonly used info, like the email, but not the more detailed information.
+You may encounter halfway solutions where an event has some commonly used info, like the email, but not the more detailed information.
 It's not very pure but it saves a lot of API requests for consumers who only care about the email.
 In a similar vein, sometimes an event is conveying a change in just one field, e.g. a "Phone Number Changed" event and includes the phone number as well as the user ID and so carries all the state.
 Sometimes a state message may include before and after state or a change list with the field names/paths (e.g. changes=[firstname, person.phone.mobile]) that have changed.

 The following table summarises the differences: